Carabao Cup final 2020: How to watch Carabao Cup final on TV and live stream

 Some of our articles contain contextual affiliate links.
 You can support us by clicking on these as we may earn commission if you make a purchase.
 There is no extra cost to you and we never allow this to bias our content.

-You will be able to watch the game live on Sky Sports or online via the SkyGo app, once specific listings details are confirmed.
+You will be able to watch the game live on Sky Sports or online via the SkyGo app.

 Sky customers can add the Premier League and Football channels for just £18 per month or add the complete sports package to their deal for just £23 per month.